riadhassan/riadhassan.github.io/_posts/2024-05-22-Box -VS-Violin-Plot.md

 ---
 layout: post
-title: 'Box Plot vs Violin Plot: Which One is More Powerful for Research Articles?'
+title: "Box Plot vs Violin Plot: Which One is More Powerful for Research Articles?"
 date: 2025-05-22 09:56:00-0400
 description: A comparison of box plots and violin plots for data visualization in research articles with practical examples
 tags: visualization, research, statistics